All Episodes

 I said it during the time of Kavanaugh.

-Republicans, for once in their dopey lives as a party actually did something the right way.
+Republicans, for once in their dopey lives as a party, actually did something the right way.

 And they said, okay, these are serious allegations.

-We're gonna take them seriously.
+We're going to take them seriously.

-We're not gonna rush to judgment, but we're gonna we're gonna investigate and we'll have hearings and we'll have witnesses, and they did it, and then we saw what happened to some of these stories.
+We're not going to rush to judgment, but we're going to investigate and we'll have hearings and we'll have witnesses.

-They ended up, you know, uh not being true.
+They ended up not being true.

-I think I think both things simultaneously are happening for him.
+I think both things simultaneously are happening for him.

-There were a lot of New Yorkers that lost a lot of parents and grandparents.
+And a lot of New Yorkers, sorry, Sean, there are a lot of New Yorkers that lost a lot of parents and grandparents.

-And um I work with one.
+I work with one.

-Janice Dean who does the weather.
+Janice Dean does the weather.

 Something's changed.